Nachtraven/nachtraven.github.io/about.md

 includelink: true
 ---

 Welcome to my blog/website.
-My name is Sean, I am an engineer from Belgium with a passion for making things, solving problems and technology.
+My name is Sean Nachtrab, I am an engineer from Belgium with a passion for making things, solving problems and technology.
-This is my personal space for things I have done and want to share with others; It's mainly photos and some basic text.
+This is my personal space to share what I do and want to share with others; It's mainly photos and some basic text.

 You may be interested in my [talks and articles here](https://nachtraven.github.io/talks/) You can reach out about any project via linkedin, my email sean.nachtrab@ gmail .com, or you may [book a 30 minute call here](https://calendly.com/sean-nachtrab/30min_chat); I am available most evenings and weekends.